In this article, we will cover how to access your vSphere environment via SFTP (SSH File Transfer Protocol) with Linux/macOS and Windows.

 Using the vSphere Client, select Datastores on the top menu bar.

 Note: We are utilizing the HTML5 version of vSphere for this article, if you are using the flash version, this process may be different.

 On this tab, select the datastore in which you uploaded your files.
 In our example, this is "pcc-000388".

 From here, click the upload-vpn folder.
 Here we can view all of the files that we have uploaded using SFTP.

-Now that you are familiar with connecting to an HPC environment via SFTP, you can securely upload files to your HPC Datastore without using the vSphere Web Client.
+Now that you are familiar with connecting to an environment via SFTP, you can securely upload files to your datastore without using the vSphere Web Client.